3 The theory

 Figure 3.7: The \(z\) distribution of E. coli doubling times.
 The standardisation converts the population mean to 0 and SD to 1.
 Approx. 95 % values are within the \(\pm1.96SD\) range marked by the quantiles on the X axis.
 Approx. 5 % values are in the upper and lower tails combined.

-Assumptions of the \(z\) distribution will apply to real-world normally distributed data with a large sample size.
-Examples include genome-wide CRISPR/Cas9 or RNA interference screens, large libraries for drug-screens, and other high-throughput studies.
+Assumptions of the \(z\) distribution will apply to real-world normally distributed data with a large sample size, such as genome-wide CRISPR/Cas9 or RNA interference screens, drug-screens with large libraries of compounds, and many other high-throughput studies.
+The idea is that in such screens, most values will near the mean (i.e., most genes in a genome-wide screen are unlikely to affect the phenotype we are measuring), and values with \(z\) outside the critical values are ‘hits’.

 If we use a library of mutants of every gene in E. coli and measure their doubling times (e.g. in a high-throughput plate-reader assay), we will have lots of independent values for each mutant strain that we want to compare with the wild-type strain.
 We can calculate \(z\) scores for each strain by obtaining a \(mean\) and \(SD\) from the entire set of observations.
 Most genes are unlikely to affect doubling times and will have \(z\) scores that are more likely near 0.
 But some genes that do affect doubling times would have extreme \(z\) scores away from 0.
 At 95 % significance cut-off, the critical values are \(\pm1.96\), beyond which we may find outliers of the population.
 These could be the genes we would investigate further!